 TGbe editor: Modify section 9.4.2.170.2 as shown below (#10535):

-(#14054)The Disabled Link Indication subfield is set to 1 if the reported AP is operating on a link that is advertised as disabled for all associated non-AP MLDs and the reported AP is affiliated with the same AP MLD as the reporting AP, or the Co-Located AP bit of the BSS Parameters subfield of the TBTT Informa- tion field of the Neighbor AP Information field is set to 1.
+(#14054)The Disabled Link Indication subfield is set to 1 if the reported AP is operating on a link that is advertised as disabled for all associated non-AP MLDs and at least one of the following conditions is met:

+- The reported AP is affiliated with the same AP MLD as the reporting AP

+- The reported AP is affiliated with the same MLD as a nontransmitted BSSID that is in the same multiple BSSID set as the reporting AP

+- The Co-Located AP bit of the BSS Parameters subfield of the TBTT Informa- tion field of the Neighbor AP Information field is set to 1.

 Otherwise, the Disabled Link Indication subfield is set to 0.
 Additional rules for associated and unassociated STAs when a link is advertised as disabled for all associated non-AP MLDs are defined in 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames(#14054)).

 9.3.3.2 Beacon frame format

 TGbe editor: Modify the last row of Table 9-60 in 9.3.3.2 as shown below (#10535):